beetcb/sstore/README.md

 ### when to use it?

-when you have a tiny piese of data(a `secret-key`, for example), `tcb-conf` stores it for you. **Don't Worry: it will still be there next time you invoke that function**
+When you have a tiny piese of data(a `secret-key`, for example), `tcb-conf` stores it for you. **Don't Worry: it will still be there next time you invoke that function**

+Inaccurately, tcb-conf cloud be alternative to a database (for storing tiny data)

 Note: Only using it inside Client NodeJS, it's convenient!